 I need to know why I am offering a product

 I need to believe in the products I sell as much as I believe in the services I offer.
 I think this is a must for successful retail sales.
 Clients trust me to have their best interests at heart.
 It is a disservice for me to promote products that aren't effective.
-There's a plethora of wonderful products that help clients with self-care (candles, hot packs, ice packs, massage tools, lotions, and specialty spa products).
+Many wonderful products help clients with self-care (candles, hot packs, ice packs, massage tools, lotions, and specialty spa products).
 It is my job to recommend products that serve the client's individual interests and needs.

 I must be knowledgeable about the products I offer

 I should know the benefits and contraindications of products I sell.
-It would be irresponsible of me to send a client home with a hot pack without teaching the client the proper way to use it.
-By providing appropriate recommendations and educating clients in their use, I can facilitate clients in attaining their desired self-care needs.
+I would be irresponsible to send a client home with a hot pack without teaching the client the proper way to use it.
+By providing appropriate recommendations and educating clients in their use, I can help clients attain their desired self-care needs.

 I must be mindful when promoting products

-If a client is vulnerable (such as when they are on the table) they may purchase a product they don't need and could feel tricked as a result.
-This shouldn't limit my ability to offer retail products - I just need to do so mindfully.
-It is essential to my integrity that I only recommend products that will benefit clients and that I do so at times that are appropriate.
+Suppose a client is vulnerable (such as when they are on the table, they may purchase a product they don't need and could feel tricked as a result.
+This shouldn't limit my ability to offer retail products - I need to do so mindfully.
+It is essential to my integrity that I only recommend products that will benefit clients and do so at appropriate times.

-It is important that I understand the legality of retail sales
+I must understand the legality of retail sales

 I need to be aware of state laws and scope of practice limitations related to product sales.
 For example, in most cases, it is outside of a massage therapist's scope of practice to prescribe or promote nutritional supplements.
-I need to know local requirements such as how to obtain a wholesaler's license or pay quarterly sales tax.
-And it is vital that I maintain accurate records of all transactions.
+I need to know local requirements, such as obtaining a wholesaler's license or paying quarterly sales tax.
+And I must maintain accurate records of all transactions.